Crime and Punishment by Fyodor Dostoevsky (translation by Constance Garnett)

 As I said earlier, Raskolnikov thinks too much.
 He was also probably quite malnourished and not of completely sound mind when he makes the rash, and yet quite deliberate decision to carry out the crime.

 I’ll admit, he was pitiable at times – but never guiltless.
 I had no sympathy for his intellectual indignation.
-I don’t believe Dostoyevsky intended the reader to sympathize.
-Indeed, someone will probably soundly refute this, but I suggest Raskolnikov represented Russian nihilism, and Dostoyevsky was offering a striking indictment.
+I don’t believe Dostoevsky intended the reader to sympathize.
+Indeed, someone will probably soundly refute this, but I suggest Raskolnikov represented Russian nihilism, and Dostoevsky was offering a striking indictment.

-If you like nice tidy endings, with satisfying closure – you probably won’t care for Dostoyevsky.
+If you like nice tidy endings, with satisfying closure – you probably won’t care for Dostoevsky.
 The ending is not entirely unsatisfying – but neither is it completely satisfying.

 If you like flawed and complex characters, and moral dilemma – you will probably enjoy this novel.

 That’s The Wander’s thoughts anyway.
 Have you read Crime and Punishment?
 What did you think?